pmespresso/dom-strategy-game/README.md

   - [ ] (**editor's commment**: 36 hours eh? seems not very engaging...also a game gonna take fucking forever...also will need notifications so 90% of players don't just disappear after a couple moves)
   - [x] Submit stage (18 hours): Make your move and submit a hash of it to initiall hide from other players
   - [x] Reveal stage (18 hours); Submit plaintext version of your move and its password to reveal it
+    - [x] If you submit and forget to reveal your move you are penalized by getting sent to jail
-    - [x] If you don't reveal your move you are penalized by us confiscating your NFT
+    - [x] If you don't submit nor reveal your move you are penalized by us confiscating your NFT
   - [x] Resolution (instant-ish): All moves are process, and next submit stage begins (Chainlink Keeper calls `rollDice()` then `resolve()` every 18 hours)

 #### Moving